CraftAcademy/midcourse_exam_march_21/README.md

 ## TO DO LIST

-- Branch out, create a PR
+- Branch out, create a PR CHECKED
+- Figure out the API/documentation
 - Find a fixture
 - Write our tests
 - Look into implementation